zafirr31/CTF-Things/2019/CyberJawara/quals/README.md

 For all source code and binaries see attachments folder

 Problems me and my team solved (Including upsolves).
-In this repo i will only explain binex, crypto, and reversing problems
+In this repo i will only explain binex and reversing problems
 * Starlight (Binary Exploitation)
 * Noir (Binary Exploitation)
 * Homelander (Binary Exploitation)